Satrangi: Soundtrack

-Satrangi Re title song is sung by Fawad Khan and lyrics by Nadeem Asad.
+Fawad Khan sang the Satrangi Re title song and lyrics by Nadeem Asad.

 Scripting

 The first draft of the initial concept was written in November 2006.

 The first version of this soap was based in a college with these seven friends.
 Even the first few episodes were also written.
 At that time, another soap was being made by Everready called College.
-To break new grounds, the writer and director sat down thinking.
-The writer took the same characters, and put them in a bus instead of the college or a hostel.
+To break new ground, the writer and director sat down to think.
+The writer took the same characters and put them on a bus instead of a college or hostel.

 Shehzores character was supposed to fall for an English girl over the Internet.
-She was supposed to actually travel all the way from England and fall for Khayyam instead.
+She was supposed to actually travel from England and fall for Khayyam instead.

 During discussion and development, the writer had six characters (three boys and three girls) in mind.
 But then the writer felt if the show had an odd number (two guys and three girls or four guys and two girls), it would add more dynamic and improbability to the equation: there won't be any fixed couples.
 The writer also had Satrangi (Seven Colored) stuck in his head.
-He thought of the title first and went backwards to characters.
+He thought of the title first and went backwards to the characters.
 He came up with four girls and three guys.
-But due to casting constraints and non-availability of girls, the production had to settle for four guys and three girls.
+But due to casting constraints and the non-availability of girls, the production had to settle for four guys and three girls.

-The scenes of jungle in the third and fourth episode were actually shot in Malir, Karachi.
+The scenes of the jungle in the third and fourth episodes were shot in Malir, Karachi.
 The village was also near Karachi.
-The dhaaba where they meet the Pathan kid was half an hour out of Karachi as well.
+The dhaba where they met the Pathan kid was half an hour from Karachi.

-The writer was really particular about Neshmiya and Behzaad as these two characters were closest to his heart.
-With them, he could bring insanity to sane moments and humor to the most banal scenes.
-Actually, the first character trait he wrote about both of them on his thinking board was the same: 'unpredictable'.
+The writer was particular about Neshmiya and Behzaad, as these two characters were closest to his heart.
+With them, he could bring insanity to sane moments and humour to the most banal scenes.
+The first character trait he wrote about both of them on his thinking board was the same: 'unpredictable'.
 With Sawera Pasha on board, the show had a surefire hit character.
 The writer wanted to gradually make her intricate and add layers to her in coming episodes.
 Sawera Pasha showed she had the panache to carry those emotional outbursts and confusions that came as part and parcel.